“Sales is calling all the shots on marketing strategy.”

 Does this sound familiar?
 In the collaborative dynamic between sales and marketing, there should be a balance of power, but sometimes this balance gets a bit off-kilter.
-No company is perfect, but if this is an ongoing symptom of your M&S team, it’s time to take a closer look at restoring the harmony here.
+No company is perfect, but if this is an ongoing symptom of your M&S team, it’s time to take a closer look at restoring the harmony here for the sake of your lead gen efforts.

-All the data support the importance of balance between “Team M” and “Team S”.
-Engaging buyers at the right time is critical to an organization’s success, and it is the client-facing team members’ responsibility to successfully perform this function.
+All the data support the importance of balance between “Team M” and “Team S.” Engaging buyers at the right time is critical to an organization’s demand generation marketing success, and it is the client-facing team members’ responsibility to successfully perform this function.
 To do so, they need insights that can only be derived from aligned teams.
-Marketing must provide quality sales leads, engaging content, and relevant materials and tools, and must provide sales with the story line necessary to engage with buyers and positively influence their purchase decisions.
+Marketing must provide quality sales ready leads, engaging content, and relevant materials and tools, and must provide sales with the story line necessary to engage with buyers and positively influence their purchase decisions.

 A unified organization is cohesive between marketing and sales.
 In such an organization, trust, collaboration, and mutual goals will foster productive forward momentum.
 Without it, you will lose output from both sides.